ElHakikAmina/binary_trees/README.md

 0. Function that creates a binary tree node
 1. Function that inserts a node as the left-child of another node
-2. Function that inserts a node as the right-child of another node
+2. Function that inserts a node as the roght-child of another node
 3. Function that deletes an entire binary tree
 4. Function that checks if a node is a leaf
 5. Function that checks if a given node is a root